chadlung/pywebhooks/README.rst

 PyWebhooks
 ==========

-A simple webhooks service, minimal features, minimal security, proof of concept.
+*A simple webhooks service, minimal features, minimal security, proof of concept*

 **Note:** PyWebhooks is ideally deployed on an internal private cloud/network where you know and trust the end users and services using it.
 It should not be considered